-We are very pleased to announce that during 2017 Network is purchasing new premises in Elm Park, Filton, North Bristol (just off the A38, Gloucester Road North).
+Network is based in Elm Park, Filton, North Bristol (just off the A38, Gloucester Road North).
 Elm Park is easily accessible by public transport, within easy reach of bus stops and a 15 minute walk from Abbeywood Railway Station.
 Parking is also available in the Elm Park location.
-Although dates are yet to be finalised, the move to Elm Park is anticipated to be at the end of 2017.

-During your training, you will have access to our course library throughout the week (also situated at Trinity College) and will benefit from a range of other resources and facilities - for example, free Wi-Fi, as well as audio-visual recording facilities, and Moodle (an internet-based virtual learning environment).
+During your training, you will have access to our course library throughout the week (also situated at Elm Park) and will benefit from a range of other resources and facilities - for example, free Wi-Fi, as well as audio-visual recording facilities, and Moodle (an internet-based virtual learning environment).